 Please note that unlimited access to public transport is included in the Roma Pass and Omnia Card.
 Find out more here.

 Bike rental on the Appian Way

 Want to rent bikes to explore the Appian Way?
-Captain Ulysses recommends this company:bike rental on the Via Appia Antica (electric bike, mountain bike or city bike).
+You can get your bikes here: Via Appia Antica bike rental (electric, mountain, or city bikes available).

 The staff speaks English as well as several other languages.

 How long will it take to explore the Appian Way?